People Come First - What CRM Can Do

 Success with CRM follows a 60-30-10 rule.
 Sixty percent of a successful CRM implementation is People.
 Thirty percent is a good Process.
-And 10 percent is the computer Program you use for CRM.
-Today's CRM, like bpm'online is an adaptable CRM software platform designed from a business process foundation to be customizable for different kinds of businesses.
+And 10 percent is the computer program you use for CRM.
+Today's CRM, like Creatio (formally bpm'online) is an adaptable CRM software platform designed from a business process foundation to be customizable for different kinds of businesses.

 "Customer Relationship Management is a business strategy to learn about the needs and behaviors of customers and prospects in order to build strong relationships and earn their loyalty."